 “The bad news is that you crashed our site last night ?, but the GOOD NEWS is that we were back online this morning!”
 Robertson relayed.

 View this post on Instagram

 If this story encourages you, we’d love to know why.
 Share your thoughts below.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!